Last updated on

 Along with Instagram, Facebook provides a host of opportunities to boost ad conversions if used wisely.
 The first thing to consider for an apparel store is how to tackle the problem of abandoned carts.
 More than half of your prospective buyers will leave your site without making a purchase.
 To get these lost customers back, running a Facebook remarketing campaign may be the best solution.

-A second Facebook marketing cornerstone is video content.
+A second Facebook marketing cornerstone is video content that you can create using any of many facebook video editor tool.
 People like to watch vivid bite-size videos, so let them.
 Customers will be more likely to stop scrolling in order to watch a video ad rather than clicking on generic blocks of text and product photos.
 Before weaving video content in your marketing strategy make sure that it complies fully with Facebook Video Ads Specs.

 The third element of successful Facebook marketing for apparel and accessories stores is the use of chatbots.
 Although they have been around in some form for decades, chatbots are now the reinvigorated fresh breath of marketing technology.
 The reason for this is that there is a lower entry barrier for your customers.
 Using a chatbot, customers can reach out to your brand directly and expect 24/7 availability.
 In addition to the huge amounts of time saved, chatbot platforms are also highly useful for qualifying your leads and re-engaging customers with personalized content.